What Are Same-As-Cash Loans?

 The fact is, half of all home improvements over $5,000 are financed in some way.
 And, offering your customer a choice of financing options not only educates them about other potential ways to pay for their project, most importantly, it gives them the opportunity to make their own decision about the payment option that works best for them, and allows them to choose the project they really want.

-So, if you’re a Home improvement contractor and want the ability to offer your customers financing, like Same-As-Cash Loans, contact EnerBank today to get started.
-Our lending experts will guide you through the process of setting up a financing program that meets that specific needs of your business.
+So, if you’re a Home improvement contractor and want the ability to offer your customers financing, like Same-As-Cash Loans, fill out the form on this page.
+A member of our team will reach out and help guide you through the process of setting up a financing program that meets that specific needs of your business.

 Because loans don’t have to be confusing or complicated—let us help to make them simple for you and your customers.